eboigne/PyTV-4D/README.md

 # PyTV-4D
-A set of Python routines to compute the Total Variation (TV) of 2D, 3D and 4D images on CPU & GPU, in application to iterative Computed Tomography (CT) reconstructions.
+A set of Python routines to compute the Total Variation (TV) of 2D, 3D and 4D (3D and time) images on CPU & GPU, in application to image denoizing and iterative Computed Tomography (CT) reconstructions.
+The time-resolved capabilities are useful for dynamic CT or motion artifact corrections.

 - [Current features](#current-features)
 - [Installation](#installation)